RiccardoRobb/03-deploying-to-live-network/README.md

 > **npm run build && node build/src/main.js**

 # ZK config
+### Create 2 accounts, 1 for Deployer and 1 for Payer
 > **zk config**

 Will create config.json an keys folder containing public and private keys of our application \